jedwards1230/go-kerbal/README.md

  * Implement mod installer
  * Search through list of mods
    * Add filtering for display
- * Efficiently save metadata repo and only update as needed
  * Make the GUI pretty
  * And a lot more...